Smitbafna/zk-AgentMesh/README.md

 # Introduction

-AgentMesh is a decentralized marketplace that enables developers to deploy and monetize AI agents through a seamless pay-per-use model.
-By automating revenue sharing and removing the need to manage backend infrastructure or billing, AgentMesh allows creators to focus entirely on building and improving their agents.
-This platform fosters a scalable and efficient ecosystem where AI services can thrive as sustainable, income-generating solutions.
+zk-AgentMesh is a decentralized marketplace that enables developers to deploy and monetize AI agents with cryptographic quality guarantees through a seamless pay-per-use model.
+By combining automated revenue sharing with zero-knowledge proofs that verify agent performance, ethics, and compliance, ZK-AgentMesh removes both infrastructure complexity and trust barriers.
+This platform creates a mathematically verifiable ecosystem where AI services operate with guaranteed quality standards, enabling sustainable income generation backed by cryptographic certainty rather than user reviews.

 ---